Pseudo-Anosov homeomorphisms of punctured non-orientable surfaces with small stretch factor

 We begin by defining a family of surfaces $P_{n,k}$.
 Let $S$ be an orientable surface of genus 5 with 3 boundary components.
 Call the boundary components $c,d$ and $e$.
 Choose an orientation of $S$ and let $c,d$ and $e$ inherit the induced orientations.
-We obtain a non-orientable surface $T$ from $S$ by adding two cross caps to $S$ (retaining the orientation of the boundary components of $S$).
 Let $p$ and $q$ be marked points in the boundary component $e$.
-In Step 5 we will remove $p$ and all copies.
+In Step 5 we will remove $p$ and all its copies.
 Let $r$ and $s$ be the components of $e\setminus\{p,q\}$.
+We obtain a non-orientable surface $T$ from $S$ by adding two cross caps to $S$ (retaining the orientation of the boundary components of $S$).
 The resulting surface $T$ is shown in \autoref{fig:buildingblock}.

 Let $T_{i,j}$ be copies of the surface $T$, where $i,j \in \mathbb{Z}$.
 Let $c_{i,j}, d_{i,j}$ and $e_{i,j}$ be the (oriented) boundary components of $T_{i,j}$ and let $r_{i,j}$ and $s_{i,j}$ be the copies of the arcs $r$ and $s$ in $T_{i,j}$.
 Define a connected infinite surface $T_\infty$ as the quotient: